 Overview & Mutual Expectations

-The Graduate School of Management and Career Development staff work diligently to develop career and internships opportunities, provide contacts with local, regional, national and international companies, and implement programming designed to enhance your job or internship search knowledge and abilities.
+The Graduate School of Management and Career Development staff work diligently to develop career and internship opportunities, provide contacts with local, regional, national and international companies, and implement programming designed to enhance your job or internship search knowledge and abilities.

 It is expected that you will take individual responsibility for your career development and job search.
 You should be working aggressively on career management as soon as you are enrolled in the program.
 You must be proactive!

 - Work with you in a professional and ethical manner.

 - Be available to discuss your individual concerns, career development strategy, and job search processes.